hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-4.md

 ## Query Data with JSON-based Queries

-The process of querying the Druid database for information you want is done in a few steps:
+In general, the steps you would take for querying data within Druid include:

-- Choose one of [Druid's available queries](http://druid.io/docs/latest/querying/querying.html) for your use case:
+1\.
+Choose one of [Druid's available queries](http://druid.io/docs/latest/querying/querying.html) for your use case:
     - Aggregation Queries, Metadata Queries, Search Queries

-- Construct your JSON-based Query
+2\.
+Construct your JSON-based Query

-- Send a POST Request to Druid Coordinator to execute your Query Request
+3\.
+Send a POST Request to Druid Coordinator to execute your Query Request

 ## Step 1: Run TopN Query to find Most-edited Articles